Cool Trivia About Flemington Racecourse

 By the third year, 1863, no Melbourne Cup horses were entered from interstate, despite an NSW based horse winning the first two events in 1861-62.
 The race was now only attracting local thoroughbreds.
 In fact, only 7 runners showed up for the race in 1863.

 At the time there were two rival racing clubs competing against one another in Victoria:

 - Victoria Jockey Club

 When these two clubs put aside their differences in 1864 and merged to form the Victoria Racing Club (VRC), only then did horse racing improve and the future start looking bright again for the Melbourne Cup.

-It was this amalgamation that led to Victoria unofficially becoming the racing capital of Australia and also led to the Melbourne Cup becoming the worldwide phenomenon it is today.
+This amalgamation led to Victoria unofficially becoming the racing capital of Australia and led to the Melbourne Cup becoming the worldwide phenomenon it is today.